In the annals of American UFO history, few incidents have inspired as much fascination—and speculation—as the one in Roswell, New Mexico.

 An unnamed source who worked as an engineer at Area 51 for the defense contractor EG&G told the book’s author Annie Jacobsen, a veteran national security journalist and Pulitzer Prize nominee, that the program had been designed by Nazi concentration camp doctor Josef Mengele.
 According to the source, adolescent children were deformed by the Soviets to resemble aliens and then deployed in an aircraft to fly over New Mexico.
 According to this book, Stalin’s “plan was for the children to climb out and be mistaken for visitors from Mars.
 Panic would ensue… [and] America’s early-warning radar system would be overwhelmed with sightings of other ‘UFOs.’”

 That theory could go some way in explaining the wreckage described by Jesse Marcel, Jr., the son of the intelligence officer named in the initial press report.
-According to Marcel, Jr.’s book, The Roswell Legacy, his father brought some of UFO wreckage home, allowing his son to handle the debated debris before he took it to his base.
+According to Marcel, Jr.’s book, The Roswell Legacy, his father brought some of the UFO wreckage home, allowing his son to handle the debated debris before he took it to his base.

 Marcel Jr. wrote that the material was metallic and “I could see what looked like writing.
-At first I thought of Egyptian hieroglyphics, but there were no animal outlines or figures.
+At first, I thought of Egyptian hieroglyphics, but there were no animal outlines or figures.
 They weren’t mathematical figures either; they were more like geometric symbols—squares, circles, triangles, pyramids, and the like.”

-Marcel Jr. was 11 years old at the time, the Cold War only just beginning.
+Marcel Jr. was 11 years old at the time, and the Cold War only just beginning.
 Could the young boy have been reading the Cyrillic alphabet for the first time, allowing his imagination to do the rest?

 On this, Schmitt and Launius agree: It’s not likely.